 Skyflow vaults have a sophisticated governance engine built in, which allows you to enforce granular, policy-based access controls at the data layer itself.

 Skyflow exposes a simple policy-expression language that is used to define policies.
 The example below shows a policy with rules to mask social security data.

 Policies such as this one can then be attached to roles, which can be assigned to both users and machine identities.
 This ensures governed access to the data from both people and downstream applications.

 Visit the Governance documentation to learn more.

-Skyflow Vaults enable developers to leverage the value of their data when working with third parties or even working within the sensitive data itself without needing to bring the data into their infrastructure or services, and without having to provision or manage the compute infrastructure themselves.
+Skyflow vaults enable developers to leverage the value of sensitive data when working with third parties or even when working directly with sensitive data itself without bringing this data into their infrastructure or services, and without having to provision or manage the compute infrastructure themselves.

-- Connections: These proxy functions help you build your own connections to any third party API to securely send and receive sensitive data.
+To securely interact with third parties, Skyflow offers connections.
+These proxy functions help you build your own connections to any third party API to securely send and receive sensitive data.
 For instance, suppose you want to send credit card data to your payments processor.
 With connections, you can make a call to Stripe with tokenized credit card information.
-Connections will route the request through the Vault, where the tokenized data will be swapped for real values, and then sent to Stripe.
+Connections will route the request through the vault, where the tokenized data will be swapped for real values, and then sent to Stripe.
 Visit the Connections documentation to learn more.

 Vaults store data in isolated databases that have a number of privacy preserving technologies built in.
 These technologies include (but are not limited to) polymorphic encryption, data de-identification, and tokenization.